encode/django-rest-framework/docs/tutorial/7-schemas-and-client-libraries.md

 ## Authenticating our client

-If we want to be able to create and edit snippets, we'll need to authenticate as a valid user.
+If we want to be able to create, edit and delete snippets, we'll need to authenticate as a valid user.
 In this case we'll just use basic auth.

 Make sure to replace the `<username>` and `<password>` below with your actual username and password.